exteraGram

 • menu_type: MenuItemType: Required.
 Specifies which menu to add the item to.
 The available types are:

-• MenuItemType.MESSAGE_CONTEXT_MENU: Long-press menu on a message.
+• MenuItemType.MESSAGE_CONTEXT_MENU: Menu when pressing a message.

 • MenuItemType.DRAWER_MENU: The main navigation drawer (hamburger menu).